jcleary/halloween-on-hill-top/index.md

     If you are looking for tickets, head over to our mailing
 </blockquote>

 That's right folks, we're running our scare event again this year.
-If you want tickets, then please add you name to our <a href="{% link mailing-list.md %}">mailing list</a>** and we will let you as soon as the they are available.
+If you want tickets, then please **add you name to our <a href="{% link mailing-list.md %}">mailing list</a>** and we will let you as soon as they are available.